After making the caramel dip last week, I knew that I had to use it for more than just apple dipping.

 Melt your favorite chocolate with raw cane sugar and coconut oil.
 You can really use any type of vegan chocolate that you like.
 It can be chocolate chips, chocolate bars, or chocolate chunks.
 I used Enjoy Life Chocolate Chunks but I've made these before using their vegan mini chocolate chips as well.

-Mix the chocolate with the rest of your dry ingredients and pour into your pan.
+Mix the chocolate with the rest of your dry ingredients and pour it into your pan.

-All that’s let to do then is swirl in the caramel and…
+All that's left to do then is swirl in the caramel and...

 ... bake them!

 Yes, I know.
 This is the hard part.
 Waiting.
 I swear it feels worse than waiting for Christmas when I was 5.
-Eventually, they will cool down a bit so that you can cut them and devour!
+Eventually, they will cool down a bit so that you can cut them and devour them!

 The result: Incredible Vegan Caramel Brownies that are incredibly hard to resist.
-The whole wheat flour (can be substituted) in these brownies will help you keep feeling full longer.
+The whole wheat flour (which can be substituted) in these brownies will help you keep feeling full longer.
 However, that rich chocolaty caramel smell will have you crawling back to the kitchen for more :D

-2) I prefer using whole wheat flour but it can be substituted with all purpose flour as well.
+1) Coconut oil can be substituted with an equal amount of melted vegan butter or margarine.2) I prefer using whole wheat flour but it can be substituted with all-purpose flour as well.

 Don't forget to make the caramel dip for this recipe!

 Not really into caramel in your brownies?
-Try my Drop Dead Coffee Brownies instead!
+Try any of my other vegan dessert recipes!